Companion-TheCube/Core/readme.md

 ## Authors
 * **Andrew McDaniel** - *Initial work* - [AndrewMcDan](https://github.com/AndrewMcDan)
 ## License
-This project is licensed under an end user license agreement - see the [LICENSE.md]() file for details.
+This project is licensed under the MIT License - see the [LICENSE.md]() file for details.
 Various parts of the project are licensed under different licenses.
 See the [DEPENDENCIES.md]() file for details.
 ## Contributing
 Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
 ## Roadmap